PC-Admin/awx-ansible/README.md

 # AWX/Automation Controller Setup

-This playbook spawns an AWX/Automation Controller system that can create and manage multiple servers.
+This playbook spawns an AWX/Automation Controller system onto Debian/Ubuntu that can create and manage multiple servers.

 ~~It also can install [rancher](https://www.rancher.com/), a tool for managing Kubernetes.~~